- Many cat breeds have pheomelanin pigment balance that gives them a red, orange, or yellow hue. But there is no solid red cat breed.

 Suggested Red Cat Name: Paprika

-The Abyssinian’s smoky fur makes it look like it’s been sprinkled with a coating of this ruddy and complexly smoky spice, and their personalities are equally as sophisticated and delightful.
+The Abyssinian’s smoky fur makes it look like it’s been sprinkled with a coating of this ruddy and complexly smoky spice, and its personality is equally as sophisticated and delightful.

 #7: Maine Coon — The Gentle Red Giant